Part-Time Instructor Development

-CETLOE offers two big gatherings for PTIs: the faculty development day and the evening of technology.
-Each of these gatherings is designed to provide PTIs with an opportunity to network with fellow PTIs and gain knowledge that can prepare them to teach at GSU.
+CETLOE offers multiple resources for PTI development.
+Each of these resources is designed to provide PTIs with an opportunity to network with fellow faculty and gain knowledge that can prepare them to teach at GSU.

 Part-Time Instructor Faculty Development Day

 Each August CETLOE offers a symposium for GSU Part-Time Instructors.
 The day-long symposium is held on a Saturday before the semester begins.
 All PTIs are welcome to attend, and we especially encourage new PTIs to take part.

 Our goals for the symposium are:

 Goal 3: Increasing awareness of best-practices at GSU